 So Much For So Little!
 Big busts + small package = major savings The Little Big Book of Breasts features over 150 celebrated big breast models from the 1950s, ’60s, and ’70s, including Michelle Angelo, Virginia Bell, Roxanne Brewer, Joan Brinkman, Lorraine Burnett, Lisa DeLeeuw, Uschi Digard, Sylvia McFarland, Chesty Morgan, Roberta Pedon, Rosina Revelle, Janie Reynolds, Candy Samples, Tempest Storm, Mary Waters, June Wilkinson, and Julie Wills, plus Guinness Book of World Re...

-Michelangelo Merisi da Caravaggio (1571 1610) was always a name to be reckoned with.
-Notorious bad boy of the Italian Baroque, the artist was at once celebrated and controversial, violent in temper, precise in technique, a creative master, and a man on the run.
-Though famed for his dramatic use of color, light, and shadow, it was above all Caravaggio's boundary-breaking naturalism which scorched his name into the annals of art history.
-From the dirtied soles of feet to the se...
+A Revolution in Painting The mysterious genius who transformed European art Caravaggio, or more accurately Michelangelo Merisi da Caravaggio (1571–1610), was always a name to be reckoned with.
+Notorious bad boy of Italian painting, the artist was at once celebrated and controversial: violent in temper, precise in technique, a creative master, and a man on the run.
+Today, he is considered one of the greatest influences in all art history.
+This edition offers a neat and compreh...

 Do kategorii „Pozostałe” zostały przypisane wszystkie publikacje, które nie przynależą do żadnej z konkretnych kategorii takich jak: Dla dzieci, Dla młodzieży, Poradniki / Edukacja / Hobby, Powieści i lektury, Dom / Moda / Hobby, Dom / Wnętrze / Ogród, Kolorowanki, Moda i styl, Filozofia, Historia, Historia najnowsza, Historia nowożytna, II wojna światowa, Starożytność i średniowiecze, Internet, komputery, informatyka, Komiks i książka graficzna, Książki obcojęzyczne, Kuchnia / Diety / Fitness, Kultura / Sztuka / Design, Literatura, Fantastyka / Horror, Kryminał / Sensacja / Thriller, Literatura piękna, Poezja / Dramat, Powieść historyczna, Powieść obyczajowa, Romans / Erotyka, Literatura faktu, Biografia / Autobiografia / Wspomnienia, Książki podróżnicze / Przewodniki, Literatura popularnonaukowa, Reportaż, Marketing / Zarządzanie / Finanse, Nauka języków, Nauki ścisłe / Medycyna, Podręczniki / Encyklopedie, Poradniki, Prasa, Prawo, Psychologia / Społeczeństwo / Polityka, Religia, Sport /Rekreacja, Technika / Inżynieria / Rolnictwo oraz Zdrowie / Rodzina / Związki.
 Kategoria „Pozostałe” zawiera publikacje, których nie da się przypisać tylko do jednej z tych kategorii, gdyż ich granice są bardzo często niewyraźne.
 To książki znajdujące się zazwyczaj na styku wielu różnych gatunków, wymykające się jednoznacznej klasyfikacji i kategoryzacji.